KundaliniSoftware/PianoMirror/README.md

 This gibhub repository contains a Visual Studio Project for creating a Win32 console App to perform the functionality described above by using the excellent PortMidi library:

 http://portmedia.sourceforge.net/portmidi/

+Additionally, starting with version 1.4, it is now possible to run user-supplied .LUA scripts to process the midi data.

 Benjamin Pritchard / Kundalini Software
 24-Feb-2019